RHV044/simple-concurrent-todo-lists/README.md

 - Run `npm install` to install dependencies
 - Run `npm run startRegistry` to run the cluster registry
 - Run `npm start --port 9001` to run application
-- Open ui/ui.html from your browser to interact with application
+- Open frontend/index.html on your browser to interact with application